Genetics at a glance

 Embryo genetic testing

-During in vitro fertilization (IVF), a woman’s egg is fertilized and the embryos grow for several days.
+During IVF, a woman’s egg is fertilized and the embryos grow for several days.
 On the third day, healthy embryos are usually at the six or eight cell stage, so one cell is removed from each viable embryo to be biopsied and analyzed for genetic diseases and disorders.
 The embryo can compensate for the loss of one cell, and it has been proven to not interfere with embryonic development.
 One or more of the embryos that are found to be disease free are then transferred to the woman’s uterus.

-Since there is a known error rate for preimplantation genetic diagnosis (PGD), it is recommended that common methods of prenatal testing like chorionic villus sampling (CVS) and amniocentesis be preformed in addition to PGD to eliminate any risk of misdiagnosis.
+Since there is a known error rate for preimplantation genetic diagnosis (PGD), it is recommended that common methods of prenatal testing like chorionic villus sampling (CVS) and amniocentesis be performed in addition to PGD to eliminate any risk of misdiagnosis.

 Aneuploidy screening looks for a specific set of chromosomes that contribute to recurrent miscarriages to make sure they are normal, which can be done during PGD and PGS (preimplantation genetic screening).
 The most common chromosomal abnormalities linked to pregnancy loss include: